encircled/Joiner/README.md

 ## Subquery

-Subqueries have the same syntax as standard queries, for example
+Subqueries follow the same syntax as standard queries.
+For example:

 ```java
 Q.select(address.city).from(address)